Moghatt/movieList/frontend/README.md

 # Project Name
-The briefest description of my cool project and why you should all use it.
+The briefest description of my cool project and why you should all use it. if you want to see movie and forget about after days what was that now you can use my web-app and save you wishlist movies.

 ## :computer: [Click here](https://moviefavlist.surge.sh/) to see my live project!